-The Internal Auditor completed four follow-up audits on implementation of corrective actions reported in previous year, three audits related to Quality Assessment of Internal Audit functions of the group companies, conducted risk assessment and developed Internal audit plans for 2023-2025 covering GIS and its subsidiaries duly reviewed and approved by the GIS Board Audit Committee.
-The scope of the internal audit, which is based on risk assessment, includes many areas across group companies, covering operations - offshore and onshore, procurement, maintenance, supply chain, warehouse, marketing and business development, joint venture agreements, finance and treasury, human resources, payroll, information technology, Health safety and environment, medical and life insurance, , client contracts, reinsurance, compliance, and investments etc..).
+In 2024, the Internal Auditor completed four audits and one follow-up audit on implementation of corrective actions reported in previous year covering the Company and its subsidiaries.
+The scope of the internal audit, which is based on risk assessment, includes many areas these companies, covering onshore operations, procurement, engineering & maintenance, continuing airworthiness management, commercial operations, supply chain, warehouse, finance and treasury, human resources, payroll, information technology, Health safety and environment, medical and life insurance, general insurance, client contracts, compliance, etc.,).